-Finding a veterinarian that treats chickens can be difficult, and this leaves chicken owners pretty much on their own to learn to recognize the signs and symptoms of chicken illness.
+Finding a chicken vet can be difficult, and this leaves chicken owners pretty much on their own to learn to recognize the signs and symptoms of common chicken illnesses.

 Chickens are the new backyard pet, thanks to their gentle natures, ease of management and the delicious fresh eggs.
 But that means many new chicken owners have questions…lots of questions.